thundercore/token-list/README.md

 ## Decline Listing Policy
 - Miss any token information mentioned above
-- Upon verification, if found that the smart contract is malicious, ThunderCore reserves the right to decline/revoke listing.
+- Upon verification, if found that the smart contract is malicious, ThunderCore reserves the right to decline/revoke listing

 ## Listing Fee
-- 1,000 Thunder Token  (TT) per listing
+- 1,000 Thunder Token (TT) per PR (including token information modification)
-- NOTE: In the case of rejected application, there will be no refund.
+- NOTE: In the case of rejected application, there will be no refund

 ## Listing steps
 1. Create a pull request to change the `token-list`